-- Clinical practicum includes CSD-425 and CSD-430.
+• Clinical practicum includes CSD-425 and CSD-430.
 Students who complete clinical practicum attend a course and are assigned one or more clients in the RCSLH.
-This option is generally selected for students who wish to pursue graduate study in speech-language pathology. - Community practicum includes CSD-415 and CSD-420 and involves students completing an externship in speech-language pathology, audiology, or another discipline.
-Students work with their advisor and Ms. Aumuller to determine their community placement.
+This option is generally selected for students who wish to pursue graduate study in speech-language pathology.

-Traditional Path senior CSD majors desiring to enter vocations in speech-language pathology or audiology complete fall and spring semester clinical internships in our on-campus Center for Speech, Language, and Hearing, working with clients who present with a variety of communication disorders.
+Traditional Path senior CSD majors desiring to enter vocations in speech-language pathology or audiology complete fall and spring semester clinical internships in our on-campus Roseman Center for Speech, Language, and Hearing, working with clients who present with a variety of communication disorders.
 While students address the numerous challenges facing their clients in intervention, they are supervised closely by certified and licensed clinical CSD faculty.
 Please note that admission to Clinical Practicum is granted only if a student has a minimum overall GPA of 3.0 at the time each experience begins.
-Admission to the clinical internship is by written application submitted to the Center Director in the preceding term.
-More detailed information regarding these requirements can be found on the following page.
+More detailed information regarding these requirements can be found in the Prerequisites for Clinical Practicum section.